 I’ve been at Red Hat for over ten years now — started as a QE, moved into development, relocated to Canada.
-These days I’m on the core team for Red Hat Directory Server: LDAP, replication, security, frontend, and what not.
+These days I’m on the core team for Red Hat Directory Server: LDAP, replication, security, frontend, and whatnot.
 I also maintain python-ldap, pyasn1, and OpenLDAP for Fedora and RHEL — what started as “well, someone has to do it” turned into a real and interesting part of my work.

 Over time I’ve noticed I keep thinking about work in terms of game mastering and vice versa.
-Not in a “here are 5 leadership lessons from D&D” kind of way — more just a lens for looking at things.
+Not in a “here are 5 leadership lessons from D&D” kind of way — just a lens for looking at things.
 Sometimes it helps explain something complex, sometimes it’s just fun :)

 So here’s what I think: I’ll try writing about what I know — Identity Management, system programming, and Open Source.
 Maybe about Tabletop Roleplaying Games (TTRPGs) too, when it fits.
 No promises on schedule — just when I have something to say.